The Altucher's Investment Network is an introductory investing newsletter from James Altucher.

 Altucher claimed the stock would rise because it would get funding through a potential Trump infrastructure bill.

-The problem, however, is the infrastructure bill never materialized.
+The problem, however, is that the infrastructure bill never materialized.

-As you can see the stock improved slightly at some points but is down overall.
+As you can see, the stock has improved slightly at some points but is down overall.

-Apricus Biosciences is a pharmaceutical company that tried getting an erectile disfunction cream called Vitaros approved by the FDA.
+Apricus Biosciences is a pharmaceutical company that tried getting an erectile dysfunction cream called Vitaros approved by the FDA.

 They failed in their initial attempt 10 years before James made this prediction.